-Therefore, to summarize, although stochasticity in the sampling of an invariant IMF does result in a declining H α -to-FUV ratio with SFR, we find that the mean effect is not large enough to account for the observations.
+Therefore, to summarize, although stochasticity in the sampling of an invariant IMF does result in a declining H $\alpha$ -to-FUV ratio with SFR, we find that the mean effect is not large enough to account for the observations.
 One important caveat regarding this conclusion however is that our calculations assume that the SFR is constant.
-As discussed in Section 4.5, moderate variations of the SFR with time are seen in the recent SFHs reconstructed from resolved stellar population data of nearby dwarf galaxies (e.g., Dohm-Palmer et al. 1998; Weisz et al. 2008), and stochasticity may amplify the effect of such variations on the H α -to-FUV ratio.
-As illustrated in Figure 7 however, an initial analysis where bursts with 100 Myr duration and a factor of 4 amplitude are included in our Monte Carlo simulations show that this is unlikely to produce significant changes in the predictions based on a constant SFR alone.
-However, more comprehensive modeling covering a range of SFHs is needed, and these issues are further examined in C. L. Tremonti et al. (2009, in preparation).
-In particular, histories where the SFR shows short timescale (~ 10 Myr) fluctuations of factors of 10 or greater may be considered.
-Such histories may be the characteristic of the most extreme dwarfs in our sample, in which only one or two H II regions are visible, and where such fluctuations are not necessarily indicative of starburst activity, but rather of Poisson noise in the formation of individual star clusters.
+As discussed in Section 4.5, moderate variations of the SFR with time are seen in the recent star formation histories reconstructed from resolved stellar population data of nearby dwarf galaxies (e.g., Dohm-

+Palmer et al. 1998; Weisz et al. 2008), and stochasticity may amplify the effect of such variations on the H $\alpha$ -to-FUV ratio.
+As illustrated in Figure 7 however, an initial analysis where bursts with 100 Myr duration and factor of four amplitude are included in our Monte Carlo simulations show that this is unlikely to produce significant changes in the predictions based on a constant SFR alone.
+However, more comprehensive modeling covering a range of star formation histories is needed, and these issues are further examined in Tremonti et al. (2009).
+In particular, histories where the SFR shows short timescale (~10 Myr) fluctuations of factors of 10 or greater may be considered.
+Such histories may be characteristic of the most extreme dwarfs in our sample, in which only one or two HII regions are visible, and where such fluctuations are not necessarily indicative of starburst activity, but rather of Poisson noise in the formation of individual star clusters.